The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 I.

-We rule the land.
+Human animals rule the land.
 We rule the air.
 We rule the seas.
-Human animals have dominion over the earth.
+We have dominion over the earth.

 I completely agree with Matthew Scully, a Republican, when we argues in his eloquent and moving book, Dominion: The Power of Man, the Suffering of Animals, and the Call to Mercy—I entirely agree with his argument that “[t]he term dominion carries no insult to our fellow [,non-human animal] creatures.
 We are all set forth into the world with different gifts and attributes.
 Their gifts, the ones their Creator intended for them, are good for many things—governing just isn’t one of them.
 Someone has to assume dominion, and looking around the earth we seem to be the best candidates. . . ” (12).

-That truth doesn’t make us better or more valuable or less animal than, say, pigs, octopuses, cows, elephants or batts.
+That truth doesn’t make us better or more valuable or less animal than, say, pigs, octopuses, cows, elephants or bats.
 Our dominion merely reflects our difference, our unique—yet completely animal—place in the world.

 So the question we face today—and every day—is not whether we have dominion over the earth—we manifestly do—the question we face is a much more difficult one: What kind of sovereigns are we?